 - documentation; or

-- access to premises?
+- access to premises.

+If so, the client agreement should state these points clearly.
 You should also consider whether you need the client to refrain from doing anything, such as forwarding your work to another person.
-If so, the client agreement should clearly spell this out.
+If so, the client agreement should spell this out.

 Carefully Consider Warranties